Bolivia 1 Month Itinerary

 La Paz is 3640m above sea level and can be a shock to the system, especially if it’s your first time at high altitude.

+TOP TIP: El Alto International Airport in La Paz is set in the El Alto district way above the city.
 It’s a small airport, and upon leaving baggage, you will see a few coffee houses and restaurants.
 Alexander Coffee has Wifi if you need it, but you will need to buy something.
+Outside the airport, you will see the official taxis waiting in line.
+I paid 70BOB ($10) for a 45-minute journey to my hostel which was in the Sopocachi District.

 Day 2 - La Paz Walking Tour, Cable Cars & Cholita Wrestling

-For day 2 of this Bolivia itinerary, book yourself onto a Red Cap Walking Tour to explore the sprawl that is La Paz.
 La Paz can be a nightmare to navigate, so a walking tour is a great way to get your bearings and see the highlights.

 Red Cap offers numerous tours from the standard city centre exploration to foodie tours and even an organised cable car tour if you really can’t be bothered to plan that yourself.